kbutz/wikillm/README.md

 # wikillm
-Playground project to work with interacting with an LLM &amp; Wikipedia locally
+This was supposed to be a repo for getting a version of an offline "internet in a box" with an LLM + Wikipedia set up, but am using it anything related to me learning/messing around with LLM patterns instead now.